 But even in those countries efforts to ban books from public libraries has continued.

-For example, during the first decade of the 21st Century, the American Library Association documented more than 4,000 attempts to have various book removed from local libraries here in the United States.
+For example, during the first decade of the 21st Century, the American Library Association documented more than 4,000 attempts to have various book removed from local libraries here in the US.

-Some modern self-appointed censors want to ban books that conflict with their religious views.
+Some modern self-appointed censors want to ban books that conflict with their religious or political views.
 Some want to block access to books they deem “pornographic.”

-Targets of people and groups who want to ban books at their local libraries also include many other literary classics, such as:
+In fact, the targets of people and groups who want to ban books at their local libraries include many major literary classics, such as: